-Dr Herman van Brenk RA is Associate Professor at at Nyenrode Business University.
+Dr. Herman van Brenk RA is Associate Professor at at Nyenrode Business University.
 He is part of Nyenrode's Faculty Research Center for Accounting, Auditing & Control.
 His primary research area is auditors’ judgment and decision making.
 He is involved in research on compensation incentives, personality traits, and group audits.
 His main method is experimental research, but he also conducts critical research.

 Van Brenk received a Master’s of Science in Accountancy (2008) and a PhD (2017) both from Nyenrode Business Universiteit.
 He is also registered as a certified public accountant in the Netherlands (2011) and worked in auditing practice from 2005 to 2014 for both Big 4 and non–Big 4 accounting firms.